GhostPack/Rubeus/README.md

 If the supplied ticket is a service ticket AND the encryption type is RC4_HMAC, an extracted Kerberoast-compatible hash is output.
 If the ticket is a service ticket but the encryption key is AES128/AES256, a warning is displayed.
 If the ticket is a TGT, no hash or warning is displayed.

+The EncTicketPart (encrypted section of the ticket) can be decrypted using the `/servicekey:X` argument, this will also verify the ServerChecksum within the PAC.
+The `/krbkey:X` argument can also be used for service tickets to verify the KDCChecksum and TicketChecksum (if it exists).

+By passing the `/serviceuser:X` argument (and `/servicedomain:X` is required), an crackable "hash" can be formed from an AES256 encrypted ticket service ticket.

 Display information about a TGT:

     C:\Rubeus>Rubeus.exe describe /ticket:doIFmjCCBZagAwIBBaEDAgEWoo..(snip)..